catskull/catskull.github.io/_posts/2016-10-14-iphone-pros-and-cons.md

 iPhone Cons:

  - Siri is a joke (compared to Google Voice which I use a lot, mostly for navigation)
- - You can't make Google Maps the default navigation app
+ - <s>You can't make Google Maps the default navigation app</s> You can delete Apple Maps and use voice navigation once in it.
  - No third party web engines
  - No sideloading apps or my own apps
- - No removing stock apps.
-I'll be stuck with apple email and inbox
+ - <s>No removing stock apps.
+I'll be stuck with apple email and inbox</s> This is not true in the latest version of iOS.
+Nearly all apple apps are removable.
  - No emulators
  - Can't send texts with my chromebook
  - Generally more expensive (debatable)